 - Don’t skimp on metrics

 - You really do need them!
-Just look at those examples and imagine how much flimsier they’d be without the numbers.
-If you can, try to include more than one supporting metric per experience point–as long as it doesn’t run on too long.
+Just look at those examples of retention and hiring efficiency increases and imagine how much flimsier they’d be without numbers.
+If you can, try to include more than one supporting metric per experience point—as long as it doesn’t get too wordy.

 - Emphasize depth of knowledge

 - You’ve been at this for a while now!
-That’s an excellent accomplishment, and you should make the most of it by showing the depth of knowledge you’ve gained regarding certain topics.
-If you’ve become an absolute pro at creating hiring strategies, for example, show it!
+That’s an excellent accomplishment, and you should make the most of it by showing the depth of knowledge you’ve gained regarding topics like benefits plans.
+If you’ve become an absolute pro at creating hiring strategies, show it!

 - Focus on growth, too

-- While you want to maintain a trend that shows your unique specialization or knack throughout your career, you should also show increasingly complex milestones.
-This will show that you’ve grown through the years and advanced your abilities.
+- While you want to maintain a trend that shows your unique specialization or knack throughout your career, you should also show increasingly complex milestones that build up your leadership credibility.
+This will show that you’ve grown through the years and advanced your recruiting abilities.

 - Use a mature, professional layout

-- Make sure the layout you choose for your resume makes your personal strengths the primary focus.
+- Make sure the layout you choose for your resume makes personal strengths like organization and experience advancement the primary focus.
 Avoid any loud colors or fonts and make sure everything is readable.
 Check carefully for typos.

 - Showcase your versatility

-Check back with the job description–it’s your friend!
-Look for any buzzwords, company vision statements, or examples of writing tone that you can align yourself with.
+Check back with the recruiter job description—it’s your friend!
+Look for any ATS buzzwords, company vision statements, or examples of writing tone that you can align yourself with through your stories of employee satisfaction and policy development.
 Reflect these in your resume.

 If you have some outstanding experience examples that couldn’t quite make it onto your one-page resume, then you could always craft an impressive cover letter!
-Professional references never hurt, either.
+Professional references that bolster your seniority and hiring efficiency never hurt, either.

 Metrics that don’t really apply to your actual impact aren’t the best use of space.
-At a senior level, you probably have plenty of examples with data that applies directly to the impact you made, so stick with those!
+At a senior level, you probably have plenty of examples with data that applies directly to the impact you left upon the hiring strategy, so stick with those!